aardk/jupyter-casa/README.md

 To add a data directory to the DOCKER container is, fortunately, very simple using the `-v` option:

 `
-docker run --rm -p 8888:8888 -i -t -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -v PATH_TO_DATA_DIR:/home/jupyter/data penngwyn/jupytercasa /bin/sh -c "jupyter notebook"
+docker run --rm -p 8888:8888 -i -t -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -v PATH_TO_DATA_DIR:/home/jupyter/data penngwyn/jupytercasa
 `

 Where `PATH_TO_DATA_DIR` should be replaced with the full path to your local data directory.